gam32bit/gam32bit/README.md

 <h1>Howdy!
 I'm gam32bit.</h1>

-I'm a journalist learning data science, with working knowledge of Python and R. Interested in the working class, dance, astrophysics, and sports.
+I'm a journalist learning how to program, with working knowledge of Python and R. Interested in dance, astrophysics, and sports.